The U.S. government shutdown entered its 23rd day on Sunday, the longest shutdown of federal government agencies in U.S. history.

 The air traffic controllers union sued the FAA, saying it had violated federal wage law by failing to pay workers.
 It is the third lawsuit filed by unions on behalf of unpaid federal workers.

-Trump is considering declaring a national emergency to end the shutdown and allow funding of the wall by circumventing Congress.
+Donald Trump is considering declaring a national emergency to end the shutdown and allow funding of the border wall by circumventing Congress.
 Friday, he said he wouldn’t declare a national emergency “right now.”